 The odd job man would, in any case, have a general legal duty to take reasonable care of himself and others who may be affected by his actions.

 Of course, common sense must apply – you’d not ask the odd job man to scale an atrium.
-According to the HSE, since 2012 there have been more deaths resulting from falls from a height (28%) than any other fatal injury.
+According to the HSE, falls from a height contribute to 26% of all fatal accidents, with an average of 37 fatal injuries per year.
 Falls shatter lives.